 Recruitment services are the easiest way to find a role, as the recruiters have an extensive knowledge of the industry and close relationships with the employer, so they know exactly what the company is looking for.
 Using a graduate recruiter at Give A Grad A Go is a completely free service where are recruiters will speak to you in depth about your interests and experience and help you along the way with your applications.
 Even if you aren’t ready to start a role yet, but want some advise on how to answer common interview questions or how to improve your CV, then get in touch with the experts at Give A Grad A Go who run a range of Careers Advise content such as webinars, blogs, competitions, guest blog writing opportunities and free online courses from our partners.
 If you are feeling confused about where to start to get a graduate job, then get in touch with Give A Grad A Go today.

-Our Events Calendar: Join our upcoming webinars for graduates to speak to CEO’s and Industry professionals and find out more about the different industries and how you can improve your chances of getting a graduate job.
+Our Job Search Webinars: Join our upcoming webinars for graduates to speak to CEO’s and Industry professionals and find out more about the different industries and how you can improve your chances of getting a graduate job.

 Our Graduate Recruitment Partnerships: For free online courses, e-books and resources.

 Our Guest Student Blog Writing Programme: Written for students, by students.